-You must disclose any outstanding repair orders to a prospective tenant on the tenancy agreement.
+You must disclose to a prospective tenant on the tenancy agreement if there is an unactioned repair order.

 In granting a repair order, QCAT must consider if the correct process was followed, the conduct of the owner/manager, the likely risk of injury and loss of amenity caused by the damage.